 Skype is another option.
 A Skype on-line number costs about $20 for 3 months and you have to pay for credit if you want to make outgoing calls, but it functions like an actual phone so you can keep your Skype call record completely separate from your own phone’s call record.

 Some potential sugar daddies are going to offer to send you stuff.
 He might want your bank account number so he can send you a little gift.
-Don’t give it to him.
+Don’t evermgive it to him.
 Send him your PayPal address instead.

-For physical gifts?
-Set up a P.O.
-Box and you can give that to potential sugar daddies freely.
-Do not send a potential sugar daddy your real address.
+Do not ever send a potential sugar daddy your real address.

 In fact, until you’re in a steady arrangement with someone you know and trust, don’t share any personal details that could jeopardize you.

-It’s not always easy to suss out someone’s personality via email, but you can get a much better idea about someone simply by spending a few minutes on the phone with them.
+Because it’s not always easy to suss out someone’s personality via email, but you can get a much better idea about someone simply by spending a few minutes on the phone with them.